Logistic map: Qualitative Summary

 For any value of r there is at most one stable cycle.
 If a stable cycle exists, it is globally stable, attracting almost all points.
 Some values of r with a stable cycle of some period have infinitely many unstable cycles of various periods.

 Bifurcation diagram for the logistic map.

 The attractor for any value of the parameter r is shown on the vertical line at that r.

 The bifurcation diagram summarizes this.
 The horizontal axis shows the possible values of the parameter r while the vertical axis shows the set of values of x visited asymptotically from almost all initial conditions by the iterates of the logistic equation with that r value.

-The bifurcation diagram is a self-similar: if we zoom in on the above-mentioned value r ≈ 3.82843 and focus on one arm of the three, the situation nearby looks like a shrunk and slightly distorted version of the whole diagram.
+The bifurcation diagram is a self-similar: if one zooms in on the above-mentioned value r ≈ 3.82843 and focuses on one arm of the three, the situation nearby looks like a shrunk and slightly distorted version of the whole diagram.
 The same is true for all other non-chaotic points.
 This is an example of the deep and ubiquitous connection between chaos and fractals.